In Houston, the heroes now arrive with plumbing tools

 Especially in times like these, he tries to be reassuring when he arrives.
 “While it’s sometimes heartbreaking to enter a home and see really bad destruction and people who think their world is ending, I try not to get emotionally involved.
 I can’t let them see me like that.
 I’m there to help them feel better,” he said.
 “Most of what I do is repairing plumbing stuff, but there’s a lot of me being their shoulder to cry on.”

 Perhaps the easiest job of Watts’s Monday was for Rinda Patton.
-A neighbor had shut her outside valve early last week as temperatures plunged, and the elderly widow only needed the plumber to reverse that.
+A neighbor had shut her outside valve early last week as temperatures plunged, and the elderly widow needed the plumber just to reverse that.

 Patton was ecstatic at the prospect of showering at home instead of at the neighbor’s and excitedly took to explaining the photos in her living room.
-“This is my sister and me with Meredith Viera when we visited the ‘Today’ show in New York,” she said.
+“This is my sister and me with Meredith Vieira when we visited the ‘Today’ show in New York,” she said.
 “Here’s a photo of my brother-in-law Gene Cernan.
 He was the last man to walk on the moon.
-This is my granddaughter who plays beach volleyball … ” She let Watts leave only after thanking him effusively.
+This is my granddaughter who plays beach volleyball.”
+She let Watts leave only after thanking him effusively.

 He took his tools back to his truck and checked his tablet for the address and instructions on his next appointment.